darkrenaissance/darkfi/doc/src/testnet/dao.md

 ## Creating a proposal

-Now that the DAO has something in their treasury, we can create a proposal to send it somewhere.
+Now that the DAO has something in its treasury, we can create a proposal to send it somewhere.
 Let's send 5 of the 10 tokens to our address (we can find that with `drk wallet --address`):